The 7 O'Clock News

 The 7 O'Clock News is a British news programme.
-It was the main news programme broadcast each weekday at 7:00 pm, on British digital television channel BBC Three between 10 February 2003 to 2 December 2005.
+It was the main news programme broadcast each weekday at 7:00 pm, on British digital television channel BBC Three from 10 February 2003 to 2 December 2005.
 Originally called The News Show from its launch on 10 February 2003, the night after the launch of BBC Three, it was rebranded later in the year, though retaining the same presentation team.

 History

 Pre-launch

-As a condition of approval for the launch of BBC Three, the station had to carry an early evening nightly news programme, in addition to the existing 60 Seconds bulletins and Liquid News that had been carried on BBC Choice, the channel's predecessor.
+As a condition of approval for the launch of BBC Three, the station had to carry an early evening nightly news programme, in addition to the 60 Seconds bulletins and Liquid News that had been carried on BBC Choice, the channel's predecessor.

 The News Show was first revealed as the programme title in September 2002, and the primary presenter was confirmed in January 2003 as Julian Worricker, who had joined from BBC Radio 5 Live's breakfast show which he had left the month prior.
-Alongside him were to be Tazeen Ahmad and Sangita Myska.
+Alongside him were Tazeen Ahmad and Sangita Myska.
 It was also announced the programme would broadcast on weeknights at 7:45 pm.

 The News Show

-The programme was broadcast for the first time on 10 February 2003, the second night of BBC Three's transmissions, with Julian Worricker and Tazeen Ahmad presenting the first edition.
-Julian Worricker was replaced on the programme in April by Ben McCarthy with Worricker returning to 5 Live in July, this time as the mid-morning presenter.
+The programme premiered on 10 February 2003, the night after BBC Three's launch, with Julian Worricker and Tazeen Ahmad presenting the first edition.
+Julian Worricker was replaced on the programme in April by Ben McCarthy with Worricker returning to 5 Live in July, as the mid-morning presenter.

-Just two months into the programme's existence, it found itself in a difficult situation as it was reported ratings for The News Show were so low that BARB registered the programme as having 0 viewers during the Iraq war.
+Just two months after the programme's launch, it found itself in a difficult situation as it was reported ratings for The News Show were so low that BARB registered the programme as having no viewers during the Iraq war.